 The file number (Section B. 6.) is the settlement agent's file number, and you will be asked for it if you call the escrowee (or title insurer, if the same company) with title or escrow questions.
 The loan number (Section B.7.) is the lender's account number for your loan, and you'll need it whenever you seek information from your lender, or any lender that may buy your loan in the future.

 Sections J and K show the transactions between the borrower and the seller, and summarize the fees and payments from Section L on the following page.
 Line numbers in the 100, 200, and 300 series pertain to the borrower.
 Line numbers in the 400, 500, and 600 series pertain to the seller.
-Some of this gets a little dry, but it’s worth wading through, to make sure you’re paying or being credited for the right amounts.
+Some of this gets a little dry, but it's worth wading through, to make sure you fully understand the form.

 The basic transaction between the borrower and the seller is shown in the 100 and 400 line series – in other words, how much you're paying for the house, and in what form.
 The two sides (the borrower's side and the seller's side) generally mirror each other.
 The 100 series shows debits to the borrower and the 400 series showing corresponding credits to the seller.